tinghanlin/criminal_wall/README.md

 Everything stored in the psa/ folder should be kept, that's where we store the multiple users in order to create the grid effect. in the end I used movie.py has it was easier to do the grid and provided two different scale versions let me know if I should switch to ffmpeg
 The speed even with all the additions on my computer was about the same because it was before all the changes I made to Tommy's code so I assume it should still run at the same speed.

-## What to Install?

-To run this project, you might need to install the following tools in the

-- FFMpeg
-- Third-party Python libraries (e.g., ``pip3 install numpy opencv-python scipy sounddevice pyqt6 moviepy==1.0.3``)
-- VLC video player

 ## References